OMerkel/Alquerque/README.md

 it's position to positions on rows with higher numbers.
 Thus neither a light nor a dark checker can move backwards in direction of the player's own base row.

+By default, a checker must not reverse its own previous non-capturing move: it cannot move straight back to the point it came from.
+This restriction is tracked separately for every checker and avoids draw situations caused by repeatedly taking back moves.
+The option *Inverting each pieces' own last move is... allowed* disables this restriction.
+It does not apply to captures.

 A checker that reached the opponent's base row can not be moved any longer but only capture opponent's checkers